-In recent years in Canada, the temporary foreign worker issue has received a lot of media attention.
-In these arguments, it is often implied that these temporary foreign workers are increasing the labour supply, and thereby depressing wages.
+In recent years in Canada, temporary foreign workers have received a lot of media attention.
+It has been suggested that temporary foreign workers are increasing the labour supply, and thereby depressing wages.
 However, it is extremely unlikely that this could have a large impact on the overall Canadian labour force and the incidence of low-wage jobs.
 In 2014, there were a total of only 94,109 temporary foreign workers in Canada (CIC, 2014).
 This represented only 0.7 per cent of all employees aged 20 to 64 years.
-Furthermore, assuming that all temporary foreign workers earn low-wage (very unlikely), temporary foreign workers represented only 2.5 per cent of all low-wage employees.
-Hence, there is very little evidence to suggest that temporary foreign workers could severely depress wages through increased labour supply, thereby increasing the low-wage gap.13 iii.
+Furthermore, assuming that all temporary foreign workers earn low-wages (very unlikely), temporary foreign workers represented only 2.5 per cent of all low-wage employees.
+Hence, there is very little evidence to suggest that temporary foreign workers could severely depress wages through increased labour supply, thereby increasing the low-wage gap.
+16 iii.
 Intensity

-Over the 1997-2014 period, low-wage intensity, defined as the product of the incidence and the gap, declined from 6.3 to 5.8, the result of declines in the low-wage gap and the very small fall in the incidence of low-wages (Chart 8).
-This is a very mild decline of only 8.5 per cent over 18 years.
+Over the 1997-2014 period, low-wage intensity, defined as the product of the incidence and the gap, declined from 6.3 to 5.8, the result of declines in the low-wage gap and the very small fall in the incidence of low wages (Chart 8).
+This is a very modest decline.
 The lowest intensity was seen in 2012 at 5.6.
-Since there was very little yearover-year change in either the low-wage gap or the incidence of low-wages, and these changes are negatively correlated (to be discussed in the next section), it is not surprising that there is very little year-over-year change in the intensity of low-wages.
+Since there was very little year-over-year change in either the low-wage gap or the incidence of low wages, and these changes are negatively correlated (to be discussed in the next section), it is not surprising that there is very little year-over-year change in the intensity of low wages.